openshift/angular-extension-registry/README.md

 These templates will need to be registered via Angular's templateCache.
 The best way to do this is with a build tool, such as gulp's `gulp-angular-templatecache` plugin.

-### See the Demo
+### View the demos

-Clone the project and run `npm install` and `bower install`.
-Spin up a simple server in the root directory however you see fit, such as `python -m SimpleHTTPServer` and navigate to the `/demo` directory.
-Experiment with the simple app registry setup.
+Clone the project, `npm install` and `bower install`.
+Run a simple server with `python -m SimpleHTTPServer` (or whatever server you prefer) and navigate to `http://localhost:8000/demo/` (check the port, depends on the server you use).
+There are a few trivial examples of usage in this directory.